 Let me ask you something: Do you remember the first time that your parents dusted off that video tape and made you sit and watch their wedding?
 I’m sure it was magical.
 Maybe the second time was pretty cool too.
 But the third?
 Chances are, you were bored out of your mind.
 And your parents may have been too!
 Whilst it’s nice to have all of that footage just in case you ever want to see it in its entirety, the reality is that it’s a bit of a pain to watch.
-Even though it’s your wedding day, I know couples whose weddings I filmed last year that have still not watched their Long Films.
+Even though it’s your wedding day, I know couples who still haven’t watched their Documentary Film, despite getting married over 12 months ago.

-On the other hand, you’ll likely watch your Wedding Highlight Film again and again; I’m often told by couples that they ‘can’t stop watching’ their Highlight Film.
+On the other hand, you’ll likely watch your Cinematic Film again and again; I’m often told by couples that they ‘can’t stop watching’ it.
 I think a component of that is just how easy it is to watch.
 You get to see, hear and feel the best parts of your day whenever you want.

-You may be worried that the Wedding Highlight Film will miss things from your day, and this is true.
+You may be worried that the Cinematic Film will miss things from your day, and this is true.
 But that’s okay!
 Before the wedding, I always ask you what and who is most important to you.
-That way, I can ensure you don’t miss anything or anyone that you wanted to see.
+That way, I can ensure we don’t miss anything or anyone that you wanted to see.
 Another bonus is that you don’t have to wade through 50 shots of people you felt obliged to invite but don’t actually like very much!
-And if you’re still worried about missing bits, you’ve also got the option of the Long Film…
+And if you’re still worried about missing bits, you’ve also got the option of the Documentary Film…